 Take Electives That Interest You

 Choosing what interests you in high school and not just picking randomly will help you give a better idea of what you’d like to do when you head to college and have to choose a major.
-You’ll want to take electives that interest you in college to narrow it down or broaden your horizons, but beginning now gives you a head start.
+You’ll want to take electives that interest you in college to narrow it down or broaden your horizons.
+Beginning now gives you a head start.

 While you may be too young to get a job yet, you’re never too young to volunteer!
-Some afternoon or weekend camps for younger children request junior camp counselors, your local food pantry may be looking for some extra hands, a teacher may need assistance in an after school program, or a tutor program may be available where you can help others in your best subject.
+Some afternoon or weekend camps for younger children ask for junior camp counselors.
+Your local food pantry may be looking for some extra hands.
+A teacher may need assistance in an after school program.
+Or, a tutoring program may be available where you can help others in your best subject.

-High school freshman tend to think college is four years away; there’s no reason to start worrying or thinking about it now.
+A high school freshman tends to think college is four years away; there’s no reason to start worrying or thinking about it now.
 However, the sooner you get started, the easier it will be when it’s time to start taking the PSAT, the actual SAT, applying for schools, visiting colleges, selecting a major, and heading off to your dorm.
-You don’t have to think about it too seriously at the moment, but it definitely does help to get a move on early.
+You don’t have to think about it too seriously at the moment.
+But, it definitely does help to get a move on early.